Updated February 8, 2019

-5. Collaborate with other bloggers
+5. Collaborate with others

 Make it a win for all.
 Collaborations can increase traffic, broaden your exposure, help build relationships and improve SEO (lots of inbound links from the others you’re collaborating with).
 Plus, it’s fun.

-6. Be helpful
+7. Be helpful

-Don’t be the guy that only asks and never gives.
+Don’t be the person who only asks and never gives.
 Be generous with your expertise, promotion and advice, no strings attached.

-7. Don’t limit yourself to networking with just bloggers
+8. Don’t limit yourself to networking with just bloggers

 Reach out to journalists and those in traditional media too.
 Social media makes this easier than it’s ever been, and the potential benefits are obvious.

-My first blog was featured in TIME Magazine back in 2006, after the journalist reached out to me.
+My first blog was featured in Time Magazine back in 2006, after the journalist reached out to me.
 We’ve had friendly conversations multiple times since.

-8. Be yourself
+9. Be yourself

 Don’t be what you think others want you to be.
 That’s exhausting.
 And unsustainable.
 Always be yourself when you’re building relationships.
-In short, be genuine, like a friend.

-9. Pick yourself
+10. Pick yourself